Colon-WQ/Portfolio/README.md

 * Upgrade http to https to ensure secure connection between server and browser.

 * Domain name would have to be acquired to obtain an SSL certificate.
-The current SSL certificate is self-signed and would be recognized by Google as insecure.

 * Development of more entry templates for the user to customize and add to their portfolio websites.